dan-leo/masters/thesis/v8/martinez.md

 ---
-title: 3GPP Narrowband LTE evaluation for IoT in South Africa
+title: LTE Cat-NB (Narrowband) characterization of user equipment (UE) and mobile network operators (MNOs)
 author: Daniel Robinson
-date: Stellenbosch University, June 2019
+date: Stellenbosch University, Sept 2019
 tags: [LTE, NB-IoT]
 abstract: |
   2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN and SigFox to fill.
 The viability of NB-IoT being such a technology for South Africa is investigated.
 Multiple endpoint manufacturers and base station vendors are tested to compare capabilities with respect to cost, time, power consumption and signal strength.
 The results proved promising.